 Winston-Salem Dash Game Notes (June 26)

-The Dash take on Asheville for the fifth game in a six-game set tonight.
-First pitch is scheduled for 6:05 p.m..
+The Dash take on Asheville for the final game in a six-game set today.
+First pitch is scheduled for 1:05 p.m..

 A STATISTICAL LOOK AT ASHEVILLE